how to integrate payment gateway

 Authorize.net

-One of the oldest payment gateway providers, Authorize.net can also be integrated by getting access to its API through a sandbox account with merchant authentication.
+One of the oldest payment gateway providers, Authorize.net, can also be integrated by accessing its API through a sandbox account with merchant authentication.
 You can create the account here.
 Another option is to look for modules and extensions available on the Internet.

 SagePay Direct (now Opayo)

-With Opayo Server integration, the e-store has no need to collect payment data – the gateway provider takes care of everything.
-Check here for the API Reference section and here for the companion guide for shared API.
+With Opayo Server integration, the e-store does not need to collect payment data – the gateway provider handles everything.
+Check here for the API Reference section and the companion guide for shared API.

 Custom

 A larger business might be interested in a custom payment gateway.
-Even though the cost of development can go from $150,000 up to $500,000 or more, the benefits of customization and not depending on fees can be quite appealing.
-Less costly might be turning to an open-source solution, for example, OmniPay
+Although the cost of development can range from $150,000 to $500,000 or more, the benefits of customization and not depending on fees can be pretty appealing.
+Less costly might be turning to an open-source solution, such as OmniPay.

 Software solutions bringing business values